top of page

 I Heart Transit V3.png

-"Abundant transit expands freedom of movement, connecting people to jobs, education, healthcare, and daily life while lowering costs and increasing economic mobility.
-Colorado’s future depends on a transit system that is reliable, accessible, and accountable to the people it serves. " - JG
+I beleive that reliable abundant transit expands freedom of movement, connecting people to jobs, education, healthcare, and daily life while lowering costs and increasing economic mobility.
+Colorado’s future depends on a transit system that is reliable, accessible, and accountable to the people it serves.
+RTD needs leadership that understands the system and the people it serves

 • Instagram